kukko100/fullstack23-cicd-part11/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This is a forked repository that has been completed by doing all the part11 "ci/cd" exercises.

-Fork the repository to complete course exercises
+Here is a link to the final exercises where I added CI functionality to an earlier project, in this case the redux anecdotes project. https://github.com/kukko100/fullstack23CICD_ownProject

 ## Commands